-Some people recommend up to 30 grams or 2 tablespoons of flaxseed oil a day.
+Some people recommend up to 30 grams or 2 tablespoons of the oil a day.
 If you would like to try these higher dosages it is recommended to increase up to this amount slowly, perhaps adding an extra 1 or 2 grams a week to your morning and evening intake.

-Flaxseed Oil Hair Mask
+Flaxseed Oil Hair Mask Instructions

-Very simply, start by wetting your hair in the shower and towel drying off excess water so that it is still wet but not dripping.
+- Start by wetting your hair in the shower and towel drying off excess water so that it is still wet but not dripping.
 Pour a small amount of flax oil into your palm and gently massage it all over your scalp.

-Next comb the oil through your hair, perhaps adding a little more to the comb occasionally if you have longer locks.
+- Next comb the oil through your hair, perhaps adding a little more to the comb occasionally if you have longer locks.

 It may be better to pour the oil you intend to use into a small bowl and take it with you to the shower, rather than leaving the bottle out for long periods.